lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

     a repulsive area in the middle of the simulation box without the need to simulate extra atoms.
-The procedure is valid for more complex systems and can be adapted to many other situations, such as measuring the adsorption barrier near an interface, or for calculating translocation barrier through a membrane.
+The procedure is valid for more complex systems and can be adapted to many other situations, such as measuring the adsorption barrier near an interface, or for calculating a translocation barrier through a membrane :cite:`wilson1997adsorption, makarov2009computer, gravelle2021adsorption`.

 .. include:: ../../non-tutorials/recommand-lj.rst